-2Space Physics Research Laboratory, College of Engineering, University of Michigan, Ann Arbor, USA local circulation patterns.
+The dynamic nature of planetary magnetospheres makes it extremely difficult, if not impossible, to understand their structure without the help of a magnetometer with sufficient resolution, dynamic range and bandwidth, to discriminate between the different regions inside the magnetosphere and identify the magnetic signature of plasma flows that are governed by global and local circulation patterns.
 For this reason, magnetometers have been a key tool in magnetospheric investigations throughout the history of their study and continue to be indispensable.
-Critically, current (e.g. MMS, Russell et al. (2016) and Cluster, Balogh et al. (1997)) and planned (e.g. MagCon, Kepko and Le (2004)) investigations of multi-scale dynamic features throughout the solar system continue to drive the need for greater numbers of magnetometers with state of the art capabilities.
+Critically, current (e.g., Magnetospheric Multiscale Mission (MMS) in Russell et al., 2016, and Cluster mission in Balogh et al., 1997) and planned (e.g., MagCon in Kepko and Le, 2004) investigations of multiscale dynamic features throughout the solar system continue to drive the need for greater numbers of magnetometers with state-of-the-art capabilities.